 There is an inevitable trepidation surrounding going under the knife.
 Surgery of any kind can be quite nerve-wracking.
 Lack of control, lack of consciousness and lack of awareness.
 Anesthesia malpractice is something most people don’t consider as a risk of surgery.

-Anesthesia errors are a form of malpractice.
+Anesthesia errors are a form of surgical error.
+Surgical errors fall under medical malpractice law.
 Malpractice is improper, illegal, or negligent activity.
 Additionally, most errors are the result of negligence.

 Having an error with anesthesia brings about a whole new list of worries.
 Most anesthesiologists don’t intentionally harm a patient.
 Many anesthesia errors happen because of a lapse in judgment or a distraction.
 But, anesthesia errors can cause lifelong damage.
 Who should pay for that damage?